The writer, a Los Angeles freelancer and former Detroit News business reporter, blogs at Starkman Approved.

 Based on my experiences, Scaringe’s seeming humility is a very positive sign.
 I hope Scaringe prevails because what’s good for Rivian, is good for America.
 The same was once said about GM, but under Barra’s leadership that’s no longer true, and likely never was.

 It’s disheartening that the U.S. Congress has chosen to favor two legacy ICE automakers late to the EV game rather than a U.S. company with more than a decade of EV research and development under its belt.
 Rivian was founded in June 2009.

 Reach the writer at firstname.lastname@example.org.
 Confidentiality is assured.

-► Support our reporting by becoming a Deadline Detroit member for as little as $3 per month.
+► Support our reporting by becoming a Deadline Detroit member.